psoerensen/qgg/cran-comments.md

 ## Submission
 This is a new submission where:

+* Added Bayesian linear regression models fitted using individual level data
+* Added Bayesian linear regression models fitted using sparse LD data

+Results for check_for_cran():

+## Submission
+This is a new submission where:

 * Fixed issue with module name multiple defined detected on solaris
 * Check for CRAN was OK except for the window build related to data.table not available but assume this is a temporary error.
 * Check on solaris was OK.